 Specialist Academy, the joinery and craft apprenticeship training facility, at Specialist Joinery Group, Maghera has been awarded an “Innovation Award” at the National Apprenticeship Awards, held by the Department for the Economy on 6th February.

 The academy which offers an NVQ level 2 & 3 training programme in Carpentry & Joinery accredited by City & Guilds, was founded in 2014, opened it’s own facilities in 2015 and is currently recruiting for their 2020/2021 intake of Apprentices.

 The company’s investment in the Academy has topped £1 million pounds over the past 5 years and includes it’s own small scale production facility, IT suite and Canteen.
 The programme strictly limits their intake of Apprentices to a maximum of 8 per academic year.
-This enables the tutors to deliver a student centred programme which is tailored to the individual needs and learning styles of the group.
+This enables the tutors to deliver a student centered programme which is tailored to each individuals needs and the learning styles of the group.

-The award was made to both Specialist Joinery Group and partners STS who provide accreditation through the City & Guilds Framework.
+The award was made to both Specialist Joinery Group and partners Strabane Training Services who provide accreditation through the City & Guilds Framework.
 Over the past 18 months both organisations have successfully collaborated to develop a bespoke programme by combining City & Guilds Syllabus, with company operating procedures and new digital technologies.

 In the Spotlight